• Skip to main content

 Adjustable Flamenco Cajons :

 Acrylic cajons are considered the most durable option.
-The sound you’ll get out of them is not as warm as a wooden model, but it’s not necessarily a downside, especially if you gig a lot.
+Their sound is not as warm as a wooden model, but that’s not necessarily a downside, especially if you gig a lot.

 So far the only brand to produce this design is Tycoon and as you can see on the picture, the tapa is actually still made of wood.